Opposition Context

 Moratoriums

-52% of counties that moved before permits were granted succeeded in passing moratoriums.
+52% of counties that mobilized before permits were granted succeeded.
 Only 33% that mobilized after approvals did.
-Timing is everything.
+Timing — and local governance structure — is everything.

 Regulation

 94% of data centers are in counties with comprehensive plans — the same regulations that give opponents their legal leverage.
-And in Arizona, zoning laws have flipped to favor developers.
+And in Arizona, zoning law has flipped to favor developers.

 Opposition Organizations